What is an escrow account?

 Some lenders will allow you to pay the taxes and insurance on your own, making you responsible for saving the funds and paying on time.
 Banks generally use the loan-to-value (LTV) ratio to determine if your mortgage loan will require an escrow account, and borrowers whose mortgage amount represents 80% or less of the home’s value typically may avoid escrow if they so choose.
 However, if you have less than 20% equity as a buyer, you are required to have an escrow account.
 Loans guaranteed by the Federal Housing Administration (FHA) and Veterans Affairs (VA) also require that you have an escrow account for these expenses.

-Should you set up an escrow?
+Should you set up an escrow bank account?

 The answer to this question depends on whether or not you are disciplined about your finances and able to set aside the funds needed for property taxes and insurance payments.
 If you’re not a good saver or are tempted to spend extra cash perceived as “left over,” then you are probably better off having your lender handle these payments, especially since failure to pay can result in penalty charges, a lapse in insurance coverage or even a lien on your home.
-If you are disciplined at saving, you may prefer to control the process since tax payments usually are due only twice a year.
+If you are disciplined at saving, you may prefer to control the process since tax payments usually are due only once or twice a year.

 Who manages the escrow account?

-The escrow account is managed by your lender.
+The escrow bank account is managed by your lender.
 It’s the bank or mortgage company responsibility to pay your bills on time.
 Your lender is liable for penalties should there be a missed or late payment.